Grand Tour of Spain by First Class rail on daytime trains

 please call 01347 82 52 92

-Experience the magic of Spain and its fabulously diverse cities and culture on this wonderful 12 night / 13 day Grand Tour of Spain.
+Experience the magic of Spain and its fabulously diverse cities and culture on this wonderful 13 night / 14 day Grand Tour of Spain.
 Your holiday includes the vibrant Catalan capital, Barcelona, famous for stunning architecture and a delightful gastronomic heritage.
 Revel in the winding lanes of the Gothic quarter, stroll along the sandy beaches and swim in the sparkling Mediterranean.
 Then head south to the warmer climes of Andalucia to visit medieval Cordoba, with its magnificent Mezquita and charming bodegas, before you continue to the dramatic setting of Granada for ‘free tapas’ amidst the stunning backdrop of the Alhambra and the Sierra Nevada.
 Your journey takes you to sunny Seville, capital of flamenco and home to the heavenly Alcazar, captivating cathedral and beautiful bell tower, the Giralda.
-Your final destination is the fascinating Spanish capital, Madrid, with one of the finest art collections, a growing reputation for culinary excellence and an infectious energy and love of life.
+Your final destination in Spain is the fascinating Spanish capital, Madrid, with one of the finest art collections, a growing reputation for culinary excellence and an infectious energy and love of life.

 Day 1 – London to Barcelona via Paris

 Your holiday begins as you enter to the stunningly restored St. Pancras International station.
 Take your time to appreciate the splendour of the magnificent glass roof, then sit back, relax and watch the countryside swish past as you travel by Eurostar to Paris at speeds of up to 186mph.
-Enjoy the light meal and drinks served on board in Standard Premier service (Eurostar’s 1st class).
+Enjoy the light meal and drinks served on board in Standard Premier service (Eurostar’s 1st class for leisure travellers).
 On arrival in Paris your private taxi transfer will take you across Paris to the Gare de Lyon to continue your journey by TGV through France and into Spain.
-You travel through the changing French landscape at high speed on this brand new direct train to the vibrant city of Barcelona.
+You travel through the changing French landscape at high speed on this direct train to the vibrant city of Barcelona.
 You arrive in time for dinner or tapas before you settle into your hotel for 3 nights at the highly rated Grand Hotel Torre Catalunya (4 star) ideally close next to Barcelona Sants train station, within a short subway ride from the centre of the city.

 Days 2 and 3 – Barcelona

-You have 2 full days to explore this magical city and visit the most famous of its sights.
+You have two full days to explore this magical city and visit the most famous of its sights.
 Make sure you allow plenty of time to soak up all aspects of this remarkable city, from the lively Ramblas to the smart shops of Passeig de Gracia.
 Perhaps head towards the cathedral and older parts of town with wonderful examples of Gaudi architecture or visit one of the city’s museums.
 Don’t miss the Sagrada Familia Cathedral, Antoni Gaudi’s unfinished masterpiece, or the Picasso Museum which houses one of the most extensive collections of the 20th century painter’s artworks.
 During your stay perhaps head to Plaça de Sant Josep Oriol where the street musicians, fortune tellers and painters will entertain visitors, who are being tempted by the designer boutiques and handicraft shops.
 There are plenty of options for dinner from wonderful gastronomic restaurants to cosy bistros and tapas bars.

 Day 4 – Barcelona to Cordoba